 Online Test Details

-Content Tests Content tests are fundamentally a practice test; they are easier than the Application tests and may only be taken once.
-You will receive answers to the Content test questions immediately after submitting them, and while the test is scored, the score doesn’t count.
+Practice Tests Practice tests are easier than the exams and may only be taken once.
+You will receive answers to the practice test questions immediately after submitting them, and while the test is scored, the score has no bearing on passing or failing the course.
 That said, your score will give you an idea of how well you understand the basic material.
-Application Tests The Application test questions are all scenario-based and WFR, WAFA, and WEMT students need to score ≥ 80% to pass; WFA students must score 75% to pass.
-You will be able to study for, take, and retake each Application test multiple times.
-(Some application tests have a 2-4 hour mandatory study/wait period before you can take the test again.
+Exams The exam questions are scenario-based and and WFR, WAFA, and WEMT students need to score ≥ 80% to pass; WFA students must score 75% to pass.
+You will be able to study for, take, and retake each exam multiple times.
+(Some exams have a 2-4 hour mandatory study/waiting period before you can take the test again.
 We’ve found that students who take back-to-back tests without studying between them tend to fail the next test.)
-That said, there is a limit to the number of times you may retake a given test.
-If you reach the test limit, please contact the WMTC office where one of our senior instructors will review your last test, send you detailed written feedback via email, and give you one final opportunity to take that test.
-You will have the opportunity to review the feedback and ask the instructor questions before taking the test again.
-If you fail the same Application test again, you may not continue with the course, attend the practical session, or receive a refund for the course; it’s important that you know this.
-Keep in mind that historically 99% of the students who failed an Application test, received instructor feedback, and go on to take that test again, have passed that test.
-While we provide a time range for completing the home study portion of each course, it’s a rough estimate: You may require more or less time.
-To that end, it’s important that you plan and schedule more time than the high end of the estimate to help ensure you can complete the home study portion in time to register and attend a practical session.
-Scoring Scoring for the online tests is complex as the answers are weighted: Correct answers are awarded 1-3 points while 0-3 points are subtracted for incorrect answers; the sum total is the score for that question, however, the lowest score anyone can receive for an individual question is 0 points.
-If you fail a test, you are not told the answers or given an explanation; it's left up to you to research the test question and answers using the course materials.
+That said, there is a limit to the number of times you may retake a given exam.
+If you reach the exam limit, please contact the WMTC office.
+One of our senior instructors will review your last test, email you detailed written feedback, and give you one final opportunity to take that particular exam.
+You will have the opportunity to review the feedback and ask the instructor questions before taking the exam again.
+If you fail the same exam again, you may not continue with the course, attend the practical session, or receive a refund for the course.
+Keep in mind that historically 99% of the students who fail an exam, receive instructor feedback, and go on to take that exam again, have passed that exam.
+While we provide a time range for completing the Part 1 independent study portion of each course, it’s a rough estimate: You may require more or less time.
+It’s important that you plan and schedule more time than the high end of the estimate to help ensure you can complete the independent study portion in time to register for or attend the Part 2 practical session.
+Scoring Scoring for the online exams is complex as the answers are weighted: Correct answers are awarded 1-3 points while 0-3 points are subtracted for incorrect answers; the sum total is the score for that question, however, the lowest score anyone can receive for an individual question is 0 points.
+If you fail an exam, you are not given the answers or given an explanation; it's left up to you to research the exam question and answers using the course materials.
 This means that you cannot guess answers and will need to problem solve; details are important.

 Hybrid Course Websites

 The hybrid course websites are essentially an online textbook with text, animations, and videos.
-Because there is no direct instructor interaction during the home study portion of the course (unless you fail an application test three times), the sites include case studies (and follow-up discussion) to check your understanding prior to taking the online tests.
-Keep in mind that the online tests are both an educational tool as well as an evaluative tool.
+Because there is no direct instructor interaction during the independent study portion of the course (unless you fail an exam multiple times), the sites include case studies (and follow-up discussion) to check your understanding prior to taking the online exams.
+Keep in mind that the online exams are both an educational tool as well as an assessment tool.
 As such, they are challenging and few students pass on their first attempt.
-There are two types of online tests: Content & Application tests; you can review tests you have already taken at any time.
-Please visit the hybrid course website you are interested in to see how it is organized and get a rough estimate on how much time you should plan in order to complete the home study portion of the course; plan for more time than you think you will need.
-Thoroughly read the information on the Splash page and view the Lightning presentation to make sure the course meets your needs; the actual site is password protected, and entered via the button titled “Registered Students.”
+Please visit the hybrid course website you are interested in to see how it is organized and get a rough estimate of how much time you should plan in order to complete the independent study portion of the course; plan for more time than you think you will need.
+Thoroughly read the information on the home page and view the Lightning presentation to make sure the course meets your needs; the actual site is password protected, and entered via the button titled “Registered Students.”
 The website password together with login information to our online testing site and a link to the course study guide are sent to students upon registration.
 Hybrid Wilderness First Aid website Hybrid Wilderness Advanced First Aid website Hybrid Wilderness First Responder website Hybrid Wilderness EMT website Hybrid Recertification website

 Part 2

 Practical Session Details There are no formal lectures during the practical session.
 Instead, the practical session focuses on the practical application of the independent study information: skills labs (splinting, wound cleaning, reducing dislocations, assessing and managing potentially spine-injuried patients, etc.), simulations, and case study reviews in order to prepare you to respond effectively to real-life injuries and illnesses.
 The time you spend away from home or work is significantly less than that required by our standard courses.
-Serious students can actually learn MORE via hybrid course because their they can process the information according to their learning style and in their own time.
-Because there may be a large gap between the time you finish Part 1 and begin Part 2, you will need to take an online Review test two weeks before the start of your practical session.
+Many students can actually learn MORE via hybrid course because their they can absorb and process the information according to their learning style and at their own pace.
+Because there may be a large gap between the time you finish Part 1 and begin Part 2, you may want to take an online Review test before the start of your practical session.
 The review test is designed to refresh key concepts learned during the Independent Study.
 While the review test is scored so you can self-evaluate, there is no pass or fail;. however, you are responsible for knowing the information in order to pass Part 2 practical session.
 You will still have access to the course website and can look back through your original independent study tests to refresh your memory of key concepts.

 Standard vs. Hybrid ~ Which one should I choose?